Updated July 7, 2020

 Q: I have not declared a major yet; can I meet with someone to get advisement about declaring a major?

 A: Yes, Exploratory students have been assigned an academic advisor in one of the Academic Advising Centers (AACs).
 Please visit the Academic Advising's website for more information, including contact info and appointment scheduling links.

-Q: I need to declare a major and would like to do so before course registration; how do I do so?
+Q: I need to declare a major; how do I do so?

 A: You can declare/change your major using the online Selection of Degree form.

 Q: If I change my major, will I be able to meet with an advisor in my new academic department prior to course registration?

 A: If you change your major on the same day you register for courses, you may need to wait a few days before you are assigned a new advisor in your newly declared department.
 If you find yourself in that situation, contact the Department of Academic Advising and they will help you find the appropriate person.